Review 785: Disclosure Day

 The world is poised on the brink of World War III, meteorologist Margaret Fairchild (Emily Blunt) finds herself at the centre of a bizarre on-set incident, she crosses paths with cybersecurity expert and whistleblower Daniel Kellner (Josh O'Connor) who claims to understand what happened to her - and to have proof that we're not alone in the universe.
 With the help of scientist Hugo Wakefield (Common Domingo), Daniel and Margaret begin a quest for full disclosure.
 However, Noah Scanlon (Colin Firth), a powerful head of a secret arm of the U.S. government called the Wardex Corporation will stop at nothing to ensure the truth remains under wraps.

-The screenplay by David Koepp (his fifth collaboration with Spielberg follow the first two Jurassic Park films, War of the Worlds and the fourth Indiana Jones film) The film's primary theme seems to be empathy:
+The screenplay by David Koepp (his fifth collaboration with Spielberg follow the first two Jurassic Park films, War of the Worlds and the fourth Indiana Jones film) constantly keeps the characters and us as an audience on our toes The film's primary theme seems to be empathy:

-Spielberg intelligently surrounds her with including but not limited to: Josh O'Connor, Eve Hewson, Wyatt "John Walker" Russell, Common Domingo & Colin Firth.
+Spielberg intelligently surrounds her with an eclectic supporting cast that filters out over the course of the film including but not limited to: Josh O'Connor, Eve Hewson, Wyatt "John Walker" Russell, Common Domingo & Colin Firth.
 With smaller roles filled out by Elizabeth Marvel, Hettienne Park, Gabby Beans & Henry Lloyd-Hughes.
 Rather awesome.

 Comments